muchaeljohn739337-cloud/advancia-platform-backup/RATE_LIMITING_GUIDE.md

     windowMs: 60000,
     max: 100,
   },
-  redisStore // Use Redis instead of memory
+  redisStore, // Use Redis instead of memory
 );
 ```